IvySpaceCoalition/Website/about.md

 ---

 ## Making Things Go Fast
-*This is an organization for engineers, scientists, and rocketeers from all walks of life.* That's it--not networking or resume building or networking.
+*This is an organization for engineers, scientists, and rocketeers from all walks of life.* That's it--not resume padding or bureaucratic nonsense.
 We're all interested in making mass go fast and high--the ISC is dedicated to sharing research and projects to further our collective goals.

 ## The Conference